mr1716/Elastic-Certified-Engineer-Exam-8.1/example.md

 <hr/>

 ### Define an Index Lifecycle Management policy for a time-series index
-<b> This isnt necessarily specific to this but is inportant to setup</b>
+<b> This isn't necessarily specific to this but is important to setup</b>
 Example from Rich Raposa (Elastic Exam video):<br>
   the corresponding index template is called task3<br>
   the data is hot for 3 minutes, then immediately rolls over to warm<br>